The Eyelid Lift Surgery (Blepharoplasty)

 The Upper and Lower Lid Blepharoplasty, also known as an Eyelid Lift, are surgical procedures designed to reduce lax, drooping skin around the eyelids; restoring a youthful appearance.
 The surgical procedure will also dramatically reduce the fat pads of the upper and lower eyelid, providing patients a well-rested, refreshed look.

 The Blepharoplasty can be performed on the upper eyelid or lower eyelid alone, or they can be combined into one procedure.
 Many people will choose to combine the Eyelid Lift with the Facelift for optimal facial rejuvenation.
-Dr. Davidson has been performing the Eyelid Lift in Boston for almost 15 years.
+Dr. Davidson has been performing the Eyelid Lift for almost 15 years.
 His extensive experience and meticulous attention to detail make him a very sought after plastic surgeon.

 The Blepharoplasty is a growing trend in the Asian community, as many people come to understand the benefits of the procedure.
 By altering the shape and contour of the eyes, Dr. Davidson is able to provide a more Westernized appearance.
 While making the eyes bigger and rounder, as well as the eyelid crease more prominent, Dr. Davidson also takes care to preserve each patients ethnic or racial heritage.

 The Ideal Blepharoplasty Candidate